metatypedev/ghjk/README.md

 ghjk.env("dev", {
   // by default, all envs are additively based on `main`
-  // pass false here to make env indiependent.
+  // pass false here to make env independent.
+  // or pass name(s) of another env to base on top of
   inherit: false,
-  // envs can specify standard env vars
+  // envs can specify posix env vars
   vars: { CARGO_TARGET_DIR: "my_target" },
   installs: [
     ports.cargobi({ crateName: "cargo-insta" }),